 Thanks for stopping by and taking the time to find out more about what makes this creative brain of mine tick.

 I was born in Sydney, Australia a long time ago when there were only three tv stations and you had to get up and walk over to the tv to change the channel.
 I spent various times in my childhood living in Sydney, Perth and the UK where I went to boarding school for a few years.
-I was never what you might call ‘gifted’, artistically speaking.
-But with a mum that was a very talented artist I was always drawn to creative things.
+My mother is a very talented artist I have always been drawn to creative things.
 I had a bit of a propensity for the dramatic and studied Expressive and Performing Arts at UNSW.

-Then I moved to New Zealand and got a Real Job.
+I moved to New Zealand in 1995 and got a Real Job.
 I dabbled from time to time with painting, but mostly just for birthday cards and such.
 I dreamed of becoming a children’s book illustrator.

 WRITING & ILLUSTRATING